A child’s right to education

-Alfred is a parent and teacher at the African Internal Church Academy in Kabartonjo, Kenya.
-Below, Alfred speaks about how the brand new books that the school has received through the Inspiring Readers programme have impacted lives.
+Meet Alfred, a parent and teacher at the African Internal Church Academy in Kabartonjo, Kenya.
+Below, Alfred explains how the brand new books the school has received through the Inspiring Readers programme have impacted lives.

 My wife is a farmer.
 She is also a seller, she makes kinds of small businesses, she keeps us going.